malcolmpang19/raidcloudproject/readme.md

 - "web" folders is the code for the web.
 - "raidcloudterraform" folder contains the terraform scripts for provisioning resources for module 1.
 - "module1architecturediagram" is the architecture diagram for module 1
+- To access the hosted website, go to this url "http://13.213.46.0/raidcloudproject/web/"

 <h2>Module 2 Continuous Deployment</h2>